Ma128-bit/common_tools/xgboost/README.md

 ## Configuration file
 ModelHandler.py is a wrapper around XGBoost.
 All you need to do is create a json configuration file that contains the following information:
 * `feature_names` : name of the branches of the tree used for the BDT training.
-No feature wit name that contains "fold"
+No feature wit name that contains "fold" or "bdt" or "bdt_cv"
 * `other_branches` : other branches that you keed (for Y set, selections, weight, etc...).
-No branch wit name that contains "fold"
+No branch wit name that contains "fold" or "bdt" or "bdt_cv"
 * `Y_column` : The name of the branch used to create the Y set
 * `BDT_0` : is the value of Y_column associated to 0 in the Y set, values of Y_column different from BDT_0 are set to 1 in the Y set
 * `selections_*` : List of pre-selections (* = 1,2,3,...)